TheEmeraldBee/Kerbin/README.md

     - Most likely within the chunk rendering to support Images and Text Scaling (Mainly for markdown)
 - [ ] Lsp Support using plugin system
+- [ ] Mouse Scrolling Support
+    - Allow Mapping Scroll Wheel to a command (scroll up = "ml -1") or something This would allow for the most flexible system, and make mouse pretty strong
+- [ ] Mouse Click & Drag Support (Commands to map actions onto bytes?)
+    - This ones a doozey, as file rendering isn't static Maybe we can use rendering as a way to map a screen location onto a byte.
+Either way, this will be incredibly tricky

+## Documentation & Refinement
+- [x] Document core systems and sub modules
+- [x] Go through systems and refactor code (More of this will need to be done)
+    - Make everything more readable, and stop being afraid of adding more files :)
+- [ ] Write out main wiki for writing configuration and plugins

+## Stability
+- [ ] Cursors don't render on newline chars
+- [ ] Outside of Zellij, a large number of characters are rendered next to the location of the systems until they are replaced probably an issue from how we setup the first buffers
+- [ ] Tree-Sitter Auto Indent isn't quite right in implementation (See multiline list items in markdown)